With PFAS everywhere, Minnesota calls for big new crackdown on the 'forever chemicals'

 PFAS compounds are characterized by an ultra-strong fluorine-carbon bond that makes them slippery and repel oil and water.
 The flip side is that they don't break down in the environment and accumulate in fish, animals and humans.

-PFAS has been linked to kidney and testicular cancers, liver damage, thyroid disruptions, low birthweights, fertility problems and other adverse health impacts.
-In can also suppress the immune system, potentially reducing the body's ability to respond to vaccines, such as those for COVID-19.
+PFAS has been linked to kidney and testicular cancers, liver damage, thyroid disruptions, low birth weights, fertility problems and other adverse health effects.
+It may also suppress the immune system, potentially reducing the body's ability to respond to vaccines, such as those for COVID-19.

 The state's new plan calls for listing the entire PFAS class as a hazardous substance in state law, a list that includes chemicals such as sulfuric acid, arsenic and lead.

-In Minnesota such listings require legislation or federal action; it's not a designation the MPCA can make.
-The official 'hazardous' stamp would allow the MPCA to deal more effictively with PFAS pollution under the state's Superfund "polluter pays" law.
+The official 'hazardous' stamp would allow the MPCA to deal more effectively with PFAS pollution under the state's Superfund "polluter pays" law.

-Koudelka said that when a substance isn't clearly designated hazardous, regulators get tied up in expensive, time-consuming legal debates with polluters over the matter.
+Koudelka said that when a substance isn't clearly designated hazardous, the state gets tied up in costly legal debates with polluters over the matter.

-"When someone doesn't want to do something that's the first thing they go to," Koudelka said.
+"When someone doesn't want to do something, that's the first thing they go to," he said.

 If it becomes law, Minnesota would be among the first states to declare the entire class of PFAS as hazardous substances.
 Delaware has made a similar class-wide designation.

 There's been opposition from Minnesota cities, wastewater professionals and industry who fear the hazardous substance designation is too broad.
-In a House committee hearing last week they said they feared it would open local government and wastewater treatment plants to lawsuits.
+In a House committee hearing last week they expressed concern it would open local government and wastewater treatment plants to lawsuits.

 "It would paint a big target on our back for liability claims," said Craig Johnson, a lobbyist for the League of Minnesota Cities.

-The U.S. Environmental Protection has slowly been working toward designating the two original and best-known PFAS — PFOA and PFOS — as hazardous, but has not yet made the final call.
+The U.S. Environmental Protection Agency has been working toward designating the two original PFAS — PFOA and PFOS — as hazardous, but has not yet made the final call.
 That's something President Joe Biden has pledged to do.

 Jennifer Bjorhus • 612-673-4683